x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-134-in-exchange-online.md

 - The mailbox's allowed senders list is completely different from the organization's allowed senders list for anti-spam that you manage in the EAC at **Protection** \> **Spam filter**.

 To configure the mailbox's allowed senders list, do the following steps:

 **In New EAC**

 1. Navigate to **Recipients** \> **Mailboxes**.

-2. Select the user mailbox from the list and click it.
+2. Select a user mailbox from the list and click it.
 The user mailbox properties dialog box appears.

 :::image type="content" source="../../media/user-mailboxes-properties.png" alt-text="The screen displaying the properties of the chosen user mailbox":::